deadlyvipers/dojo_rules/introduction.md

-this is an introduction for the Mastering github course
+My name is Mike and this is my introduction.